Bob Vila’s 10 “Must Do” Projects for May

 3. Ready the Grill

-If your grill has been hibernating under the awning on the patio, pull it out and prep it for the season ahead!
-Check gas grills for any clogs or obstructions in the burner jets and ensure you have ample fuel.
+If your grill has been hibernating under the awning on the patio, pull it out and prep it for the busy season.
+Put in the work now and you can enjoy a spontaneous barbecue whenever the mood strikes you.
+Check gas grills for any clogs or obstructions in the burner jets and ensure you have ample propane on hand.
 If you own a charcoal grill, clean it of any ash and grease.
-Put in the work now and you can enjoy a spontaneous barbecue without any extra whenever the sun’s out.
+To de-gunk the grill top to bottom without inhaling noxious fumes, try the nontoxic and biodegradable CitruSafe Grill and Grate Cleaner.
+The made-in-the-USA spray was the top performer in our recent hands-on tests of the best grill cleaners.

 5. Paint the House

-Go ahead and up your curb appeal game with a new exterior paint job.
-Before you even pick out your paint colors, there are a few things to do.
-First, check your siding for any damaged or rotting boards—you’ll need to replace these before you paint.
+Nothing makes a bigger impact on your home’s curb appeal than a new exterior paint job.
+Before you pick out your house paint colors, there are a few maintenance tasks to take care of: First, check the siding for any damaged or rotting boards—you’ll need to make repairs before you paint.
 Then chip away and sand any flaking paint so the fresh paint adheres properly.
-Finally, remove dried, old caulk from around windows and doors and reseal with a paintable sealant.
+Finally, remove old caulk from around windows and doors and reseal them with a paintable sealant.
+If you need advice about the right paint to use, see our researched guide to the best exterior paints.

 6. Clean Out the Garage

 The garage is often a multipurpose storage room, but that doesn’t make it the household dumping ground.
-If yours is overrun with clutter, take a sunny afternoon to roll up the door and conquer it—you may well find that you don’t have to buy as many tomato cages and plant stakes this year as you thought you did!
+If yours is overrun with clutter, take a sunny afternoon to roll up the door and clean out the garage—you may find that you don’t have to buy as many tomato cages and plant stakes this year as you thought you did.
 Make sure you properly dispose of old paint, batteries, and household chemicals.
 Check with municipal authorities to determine the correct way to dispose of these and other hazardous waste materials; your city may even offer special porchside pick-up.

 7. Install Garden Lights

-Whether you need a little extra security lighting in your front yard or you’d like brighter illumination around the back patio and path, solar path lights are a great improvement, but are not a huge investment.
+Whether you need a little extra security lighting in your front yard or you’d like brighter illumination around the back patio and path, solar path lights are a noticeable home improvement, but are not a huge investment.
 These little lamps are easy to install and, because they’re powered by the sun, they’ll never ramp up your electricity bill.
+Beau Jardin’s Solar Pathway Lights are super easy to assemble, rustproof, and weather resistant.

 8. Care for Garden Tools